esskar/WebSocket.Portable/README.md

 ## WebSocket.Portable

 WebSocket.Portable is a PCL C# implementation of the [WebSocket][1] protocol.
-This plugin uses .net 4.5 and is compatable with Windows 8, Windows Phone, Windows Phone Silverlight, Xamarin Android, Xamarin iOS, and Xamarin iOS (Classic).
-This is a fork from https://github.com/esskar/WebSocket.Portable.
+This plugin uses .net 4.5 and is compatible with Windows 8, Windows Phone, Windows Phone Silverlight, Xamarin Android, Xamarin iOS, and Xamarin iOS (Classic).
+This is a fork from [esskar](https://github.com/esskar/WebSocket.Portable).

 ### Modifications